 Most jewellers now sell tubs of "Jewellery Cleaner".
 Although it will clean your jewellery, it will not necessarily work any better than the warm soapy water we recommend above.

 Jewellery manufacturers and workshops use ultrasonic cleaning tanks.
 In these, the actual cleaning is performed by the cleaning solution, usually a mixture of ammonia and detergent, the ultrasonics merely provide the agitation to speed up the process.

 Small domestic ultrasonic cleaners are now available, and many jewellery stores sell them as gift items.
 We are not convinced that they work better than soap and water.

 Low carat gold alloys will tarnish or discolour through exposure to air.
 This tarnish is not removed by ordinary cleaning.
 To remove it will usually require the application of gentle abrasive to rub away the layer of tarnished gold.
 In jewellery workshops, acid may to used to dissolve the tarnish layer, but this is not practical at home.

 The best way to avoid tarnish is to buy 18 carat gold jewellery, which hardly ever becomes tarnished.

-It is advisable to avoid cleaning stone-set jewellery in a hand-basin.
+It is advisable to avoid cleaning stone-set jewellery in a hand-basin or sink.
 If stones become loose in cleaning, they can easily become lost down the drain.